fzyzcjy/flutter_smooth/README.md

 ### Purpose

-No matter how heavy the tree is to build/layout, it will run at (roughly) full FPS, feel smooth, has zero uncomfortable janks, with neglitable overhead.
+No matter how heavy the tree is to build/layout, it will run at (roughly) full FPS, feel smooth, has zero uncomfortable janks, with negligible overhead.
 (Detailed reports [here](https://fzyzcjy.github.io/flutter_smooth/benchmark))

 ### Usage